African American Studies

 281 Literature of the Black World.
 (3) (General Education/Humanities or Multicultural Studies) A comparative presentation of literary works by African, Caribbean, and African American writers.

-282 Black Theatre.
+282 African American Theatre.
 (3) (General Education/Fine Arts or Multicultural Studies) A survey of the African American contributions to the American stage from 1760 to the present, with an examination of representative works by various African American playwrights.

 283 African American Folklore.
 (3) (General Education/Humanities or Multicultural Studies) A study of the relationship between African and Diaspora folktales, folk beliefs, and customs.
 Identification of parallel folktales, symbols, and social practices.
 An interdisciplinary approach to the study of this folklore.

-290 African Roots in American Soil.
+290 Black Popular Culture.
 (3) The African roots of Black people and their contributions to American culture, emphasizing African American culture, artistic expression, identity, and contemporary Black popular culture.

 310 (Cross-listed with WS 310) Black Women in the Unites States.
 (3) A sociological analysis of the various social roles of Black women, including those of gender, education, occupations, and marriage and family, with some attention given to contributions and achievements.
 Not open to students with credit in WS 310.

 311 (Cross-listed with POLS 311) Race and Ethnicity in American Politics.
 (3) This course examines how racial and ethnic minority groups shape, and are shaped by, American politics and society.
 It focuses primarily on the politics of specific racial and ethnic minority groups in the United States.
 Not open to students with credit in POLS 311.
 Prerequisite: POLS 122 or permission of instructor.